PeterLOVANAS/MCQ-quiz-app/README.md

 A simple and interactive quiz application built with Python.
 This project includes a backend API for managing questions and a Streamlit frontend for user interaction.

 ![ui](https://raw.githubusercontent.com/PeterLOVANAS/MCQ-quiz-app/refs/heads/main/images/backend_4.png)
+*Figure 1: The main UI of search section the Quiz App.*

 ![ui2](https://raw.githubusercontent.com/PeterLOVANAS/MCQ-quiz-app/refs/heads/main/images/backend_3.png)
+*Figure 2: The main UI of quiz section the Quiz App.
+This screen happened after the users submit their answer.*

 ---